sozbay/car-services-api/README.md

 - {{base_url}}/auth/register --> Register
 - {{base_url}}/auth/login --> Login with token

+Create TOKEN and base_url variable in postman collection Environment, enter base_url value, token will be filled automatically

 After login, the token will be automatically transferred to {{TOKEN}} variable

 See all examples in **/data/Case.postman_collection.json**